 The Wii U GamePad receives considered implementation, becoming a necessity in aiding you throughout your quest.
 This can be used to display the castle’s rooms and your location within them, whereas players are free to map items and weaponry from their inventory to certain button combinations – either that or tap them on the touch screen to switch.
 Off-TV Play also receives support, although this is an experience that remains far more engaging with the TV and second screen.

 Best for those that let curiosity often get the better of them, Unepic is a game that is well met by those who always wonder what lies waiting for them within the next room.
 Never holding you by the hand, it is the game’s repetitive visuals that largely detract from its small victories.
-Whilst it isn’t an experience that successfully strikes a home run, Unepic holds plenty of neat ideas that help to drive you throughout its well-humoured grounding in entirety.
+Whilst it isn’t an experience that successfully strikes a home run, Unepic holds plenty of neat ideas that help to drive you through its well-humoured grounding in its entirety.